SE-131-JSONx/jsonx-fe/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.

+## Prerequisites
+Before you begin, make sure your development environment includes Node.js® and an npm package manager.

+Node.js
+Angular requires Node.js version 8.x or 10.x.

+To check your version, run node -v in a terminal/console window.

+To get Node.js, go to nodejs.org.

+Run `npm install -g @angular/cli` to install the Angular CLI.

+Run `npm install` to install all dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.